cluffa/IWF_data/README.md

 event_id | id |
 event | event name |
-date | date of event | YYYY-MM-DD location | all nations athlete has compteted under | city, ISO 3166 country code age\_group|youth, junior, or senior|
+date | date of event | YYYY-MM-DD location | location of event | city, ISO 3166 country code age\_group|youth, junior, or senior|
 is\_olympics|is event olympic games, subset of senior|
 is\_university|is event universities, subset of junior|